Skip to main content

 Tech Crew Auditions

-Initial Auditions will be held March 26-28, 2024, and Callbacks will be held the night of March 29, 2024 (6:30-10:00pm).
+Auditions for the 2026-27 school year are being held March 25-27 with Callbacks on March 28.
 Auditions will be held in person at the Richards Building on BYU campus.
-There will be a singing call and a dancing call held everyday.
-Please sign up for a time to sing, and then attend the dance call on the same day.
+There will be a singing call and dance call everyday.
+Please sign up for a time to sing AND which dance call you will be attending.

-***if you have any questions/concerns, or cannot make one of these times work, please contact Johnathan Tanner at jttanner117@gmail.com
+If you have any questions/concerns, or cannot make one of these times work, please contact Anne Blotter at

 For the audition please prepare.